Frankincense (Ru Xiang)

 Caution: Not recommended during pregnancy.

 History/Folklore: Now mostly used externally even though it has a long history of being used internally as well.
 Pliny the Elder said it was an antidote for hemlock.
 Historically it has been used to treat tumors, ulcers, vomiting, dysentery and fevers.
-In ancient China is has been used to treat leprosy.
+In ancient China, it has been used to treat leprosy.
+In ancient times it was considered more valuable than gold.

 It is said in Arabia, where the herb comes from, that the frankincense trees are guarded by winged serpents of various sizes and colors.